How to Find a Flight Number and What Is It Used For?

 • Lufthansa: LH410

-No, the booking number and flight number are distinct identifiers.
-The booking number, or PNR (Passenger Name Record), is a unique code tied to your reservation details within the airline’s system.
-It is used for managing your booking and check-in process.
-In contrast, the flight number identifies the specific flight you are taking.
+No, the booking number and flight number are not the same.
+The booking number (also known as PNR or Passenger Name Record) is the unique code you need to retrieve your reservation details from within the airline’s system.
+It is used to manage your booking and check-in process.
+On the other hand, the flight number helps to distinguish the specific flight you are flying.

 Claim your compensation now